 When we have speakers for our mayor’s luncheon my hope is that my friends and neighbors have a better understanding of mental health issues.
 It has only been in the last 20 years that I really started to look at this issue.
 When it affects your own family, the ones who are closest to you it can be so frustrating and scary.
 Mental Health Issues come in all types, sizes and vary with every illness and the person who has it.
 Some people need more support than others and that support can go on longer than you could have ever imagined.

 I think that people like Brett who have lived the experience are the right people to share their stories and to give hope to others, to families and friends.
 I also think that professionals need to hear what Brett has to say, it would be nice to hear from her family, from their perspective how they coped and what they think they could have done differently or what they feel they did right.

 Whenever someone is brave enough to share their story and make themselves vulnerable there is a lesson for all of us, we just have to listen and learn."

-Ruth Smith - Executive Director of Canadian Mental Health Association
+Ruth Smith - Canadian Mental Health Association